Skip to main content

 Supplementary Retirement Scheme (SRS)

 The SRS is a voluntary savings scheme designed to encourage employees and self-employed individuals to save for retirement beyond their CPF contributions.
-The maximum contribution is capped at an income threshold of SGD 102,000.
-Employers may contribute to their employees’ SRS accounts, subject to the following limits:
+Employers may contribute to employees’ SRS accounts, subject to the prevailing annual SRS contribution limits and tax rules.

-Employers’ contributions to SRS accounts are taxable for employees but also provide corresponding tax relief.
+Employers’ contributions to SRS accounts are taxable for employees but may also provide corresponding tax relief subject to Singapore tax rules.

 Local Non-Income Taxes

-- Foreign Worker Levy (FWL): Employers are responsible for paying a monthly levy for each foreign employee (Work Permit or S Pass holders) they hire.
-The levy rate varies based on the employer’s industry and the ratio of foreign workers to Singaporean citizens and permanent residents in the workforce.
+• Foreign Worker Levy (FWL): Employers are responsible for paying a monthly levy for each foreign employee where a levy applies, such as for Work Permit or S Pass holders.
+The levy rate varies based on the pass type, industry, and quota position.

-- Skills Development Levy (SDL): Employers must contribute a levy of 0.25% of the total monthly wages for each employee.
-The minimum levy payable is SGD 2 for employees earning less than SGD 800 per month, while the maximum is SGD 11.25 for those earning more than SGD 4,500 per month.
+• Skills Development Levy (SDL): Employers must contribute a levy of 0.25% of the total monthly wages for each employee.
+The minimum levy payable is SGD 2 and the maximum is SGD 11.25 per employee per month.

-The SDL contributes to the Skills Development Fund (SDF), which supports workforce upgrading programs and provides training grants to employees under the National Continuing Education Training system.
-The SDL and SDF are managed by SkillsFuture Singapore Agency, with the CPF Board acting as the collecting agent.
+The SDL contributes to the Skills Development Fund, which supports workforce upgrading programs and provides training grants.
+The SDL and SDF are managed by SkillsFuture Singapore, with the CPF Board acting as the collecting agent.

 Singapore Employee Hiring Cost

 In this hypothetical example of employing an individual in Singapore with a Gross Annual Salary of SGD 9,999.96, the employer incurs Total Annual Employer Costs amounting to SGD 1,725.00.
-These additional costs cover various components such as Employer CPF Contribution, Skills Development Levy, and Work Injury Compensation Insurance.
+These additional costs may cover components such as Employer CPF Contribution where applicable, Skills Development Levy, and insurance costs.
 The comprehensive Total Annual Cost, which includes both the Gross Annual Salary and the associated Employer Costs, sums up to SGD 11,724.96.
 This example underscores the holistic financial commitment involved in employing individuals, extending beyond the base salary to encompass various employer-related contributions and obligations in the Singaporean context.

 Personal Income Tax

-Income taxation in Singapore is applicable when income accrues within or is derived from Singapore, regardless of an individual’s residency status.
-However, income obtained from sources outside Singapore is taxable only if received in Singapore by a resident individual through a local partnership.
+Income taxation in Singapore is generally applicable when income accrues in or is derived from Singapore.
+Foreign-sourced income received in Singapore by resident individuals is generally not taxable unless specific exceptions apply.

-Residents and non-residents in Singapore face differing tax regulations.
-Residents benefit from personal reliefs and deductions and are subject to graduated tax rates ranging from 0% to 22% (24% from the year of assessment 2024).
-In contrast, non-residents face a flat tax rate of 22% (24% from the year of assessment 2024) without personal reliefs, except for employment income.
-Non-residents’ employment income is taxed at either a flat rate of 15% or the graduated resident rates with personal reliefs, whichever results in higher taxation.
-However, this concession does not extend to non-resident directors.
+Residents and non-residents in Singapore face differing tax treatment.
+Residents benefit from personal reliefs and deductions and are subject to graduated tax rates, with the top resident tax rate at 24%.
+In contrast, non-residents are generally taxed at a flat rate of 24% without personal reliefs, except that employment income for non-residents is taxed at either 15% or resident rates, whichever results in a higher amount of tax.
+This concession does not apply to non-resident directors.

 Below is an overview of the individual income tax rates for residents based on the years of assessment 2023 and 2024:

-For non-residents, a flat tax rate of 22% (24% from the year of assessment 2024) is generally applicable.
-However, non-resident directors’ remuneration doesn’t qualify for the reduced rate and is subject to withholding tax (WHT) at the rate of 22% (24% from the year of assessment 2024).
+For non-residents, a flat tax rate of 24% is generally applicable.
+Non-resident directors’ remuneration is also subject to tax at 24%.

 Singapore imposes no additional local income taxes beyond the aforementioned regulations.